 A meeting is held for all Village Hosts on the evening before the conference starts.
 The venue will be confirmed nearer the time.
 The meeting is a chance to meet the Village Host leader who will be available for any help or advice which may be needed.
 You will also be given any general information about practical aspects of the site and conference.

-Once people have been allocated to a village (from early August 2016), Village Hosts will be sent a site plan for their village and details of the delegates and their accommodation.
+Once people have been allocated to a village (from mid July 2018), Village Hosts will be sent a site plan for their village and details of the delegates and their accommodation.

 WHAT CAN YOU DO AS A VILLAGE HOST?